2000 Bausch & Lomb Championships – Singles

 Monica Seles was the defending champion and successfully defender her title by defeating Conchita Martínez 6–3, 6–2 in the final.

 The tournament was delayed several days due to bad weather.
 Players were forced to play two matches on a single day in order to complete the tournament.
-Third round and quarterfinals were played at Saturday, while the semifinals and final were played at Sunday.
+Third round and quarterfinals were played on Saturday – the semifinals and final were played on Sunday.

 Seeds

 The first eight seeds received a bye into the second round.